-Item b1. \$10,000,000 to a new CIP titled Fire Station Rebuild
+Item b1. \$10,000,000 to a new CIP titled Fire Station Rebuild irrigation, and general deferred maintenance.

 Several Corona Fire Stations are at end of life and in need of significant renovation or rebuild.
 The identified project allocation will allow for the design/build of a new fire station.
 A complete assessment of all fire facilities prioritizing specific facility needs will take place at the end of FY 2022.